Sub-orbital spaceflight: Speed, range, and altitude

 To minimize the required delta-v (an astrodynamical measure which strongly determines the required fuel), the high-altitude part of the flight is made with the rockets off (this is technically called free-fall even for the upward part of the trajectory).
 (Compare with Oberth effect.)
 The maximum speed in a flight is attained at the lowest altitude of this free-fall trajectory, both at the start and at the end of it.

 If one's goal is simply to "reach space", for example in competing for the Ansari X Prize, horizontal motion is not needed.
 In this case the lowest required delta-v, to reach 100 km altitude, is about 1.4 km/s.
 Moving slower, with less free-fall, would require more delta-v.

 Compare this with orbital spaceflights: a low Earth orbit (LEO), with an altitude of about 300 km, needs a speed around 7.7 km/s, requiring a delta-v of about 9.2 km/s.
-(If there were no atmospheric drag the theoretical minimum delta-v would be 8.1 km/s to put a craft into a 300-km high orbit starting from a stationary point like the South Pole.
+(If there were no atmospheric drag the theoretical minimum delta-v would be 8.1 km/s to put a craft into a 300-kilometer high orbit starting from a stationary point like the South Pole.
 The theoretical minimum can be up to 0.46 km/s less if launching eastward from near the equator.)

 For sub-orbital spaceflights covering a horizontal distance the maximum speed and required delta-v are in between those of a vertical flight and a LEO.
 The maximum speed at the lower ends of the trajectory are now composed of a horizontal and a vertical component.
 The higher the horizontal distance covered, the greater the horizontal speed will be.
 (The vertical velocity will increase with distance for short distances but will decrease with distance at longer distances.)
 For the V-2 rocket, just reaching space but with a range of about 330 km, the maximum speed was 1.6 km/s.
 Scaled Composites SpaceShipTwo which is under development will have a similar free-fall orbit but the announced maximum speed is 1.1 km/s (perhaps because of engine shut-off at a higher altitude).

 For larger ranges, due to the elliptic orbit the maximum altitude can be much more than for a LEO.
-On a 10,000-km intercontinental flight, such as that of an intercontinental ballistic missile or possible future commercial spaceflight, the maximum speed is about 7 km/s, and the maximum altitude may be more than 1300 km.
+On a 10,000-kilometer intercontinental flight, such as that of an intercontinental ballistic missile or possible future commercial spaceflight, the maximum speed is about 7 km/s, and the maximum altitude may be more than 1300 km.